At the tail end of the 19th century, the advent of steel allowed for the construction of ever

 This algorithm was written in Grasshopper for Rhino and utilizes the Wasp plugin.

-The frame is made of ash, a species that is being wiped out by the invasive emerald ash borer, and was built to display
+The frame is made to display this large graphite drawing is made of ash, a species that is being wiped out by the invasive emerald ash borer,

-the plan in its correct orientation.
+and was built to display the plan in its correct orientation.